 How each of us go about creating space for our growing belly babies might look different to the next expectant mama, so my best piece of advice in maintaining fitness throughout a pregnancy is to practice how it feels best for you and your growing baby.
 Pregnancy is a great time to start tuning inward and really listening into how your body feels, what your baby needs and creating movement to help nourish those needs and wants.
 But...you're here for a bit more that just that one tip, so read on for tips to help you stay fit, healthy and most importantly to enjoy your pregnancy throughout each trimester.

-The overall intention in keeping fit during your pregnancy is to create space: physically, mentally and emotionally.
+The overall intention in keeping fit & healthy during your pregnancy is to create space: physically, mentally and emotionally.
 It’s a phase of life to maintain your fitness and embrace your intuition.
-While you will find that modifications to your fitness routine will be necessary, you will still be able to continue enjoying your favourite ways of exercising throughout your pregnancy journey.
+While you will find that modifications to your fitness routine will be necessary, you will still be able to continue enjoying your favourite ways of movement throughout your pregnancy journey. - Jessica Dietrich

-Large back bends, like wheel or camel pose.
+Replace large back bends, like wheel or camel pose with supported bridge.

-Inversions, like handstands.
-Instead enjoy gentle inversions, such as waterfall or a supported bridge with a block on the lowest level.
+Replace big inversions, like handstands with gentle inversions, such as waterfall or a supported bridge.

 Listen to your body: when you’re tired take a rest, when your energetic ride that wave!
 This is not the time to push through any pain or tiredness.
 Start to listen and react to your body’s communication.